Allkindoflower/task-manager/README.md

 ## Features

 - Add a task
-- Optinally choose a deadline (Users are allowed to enter any strings they want for creativity)
+- Optionally choose a deadline (Users are allowed to enter any strings they want for creativity)
-- Toggle a task completed or incomplete
+- Toggle a task as completed or incomplete
 - Delete a task (A pop-up appears for confirmation)

 ## The "Quest Manager" in action